jarsen/jarsen.github.io/_posts/2015-06-14-result-vs-throws.md

 ## Async Error Handling

 One of the main arguments I've seen against `throws` is that is has no way of handling asynchronous errors.
-Async error handling is a big deal—most of my error handling code is revolves around async networking errors.
+Async error handling is a big deal—most of my error handling code revolves around async networking errors.
 That said, I actually think that this point has been a little over-exaggerated by those contending for `Result`—async errors are just handled with a different pattern altogether.
 However, I still believe `Result` is better than said solution.
 Take a look at this async networking function.